 We will also be exploring the recently reopened area of Varosha: The Famagusta Ghost Town.

 In the 1970s, the new town of Famagusta was one of the most visited tourist destinations in the whole world.
 With its extravagant high-rise hotels lined up along the sandy beaches on the east coast of Cyprus, tourists were lured by the turquoise seas, balmy sunshine and an idyllic lifestyle.
 However, since the 1974 invasion when the inhabitants of the city fled, the zone has sat as an abandoned buffer zone between the Greek and Turkish parts of the island and a time capsule from a bygone era.
-Very recently reopened to tourists, it has remained bullet-riddled and abandoned ever since with keys still left in the cars and dinner tables still set out as they were in 1974.
+Very recently reopened to tourists, it has remained bullet-riddled and abandoned ever since.

 Want to extend your YPT adventure?
 Join one of our great tour extensions

 • Private transportation to complete the itinerary

 • Personal expenses such as drinks and souvenirs

 • Tips for guide

 We have expert guides ready to help answer any questions you may have.